-- Drives heavy
+- Big, heavy and cumbersome

 With the 6-Series, BMW bridges the gap between a grand-touring sports car and a personal luxury car.
 Available in coupe, convertible, and four-door Gran Coupe forms, the 6-Series covers a broad range.
 Choice abounds in body styles, in powertrains and in performance flavors-including the performance-focused M6-to fit the needs of a wide range of buyers and tastes.